AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Exploring Azure Pipelines Secrets with Azure Key Vault

-1. Creating and Configuring an Azure Key Vault
+1. Creating an Azure Key Vault

-- Choose your subscription and select a resource group.
+- Select your subscription and resource group.

 KodeKloudKeyVault123

-2. Adding a Secret to the Key Vault
+2. Adding a Secret

 DBPassword

-3. Setting Up the Azure Service Connection
+3. Setting Up a Service Connection

 AZ-400-DevOps

-4. Building and Configuring a Pipeline
+4. Creating a Starter Pipeline

 # Starter pipeline